 Fanny Pack or a Cross-Body Bag

-Put your ego aside and accept that despite being less than trendy, fanny packs are easy to carry and there’s no potential of anything in the pack being stolen.
-Purses can break or snag on people and when you’re preoccupied with the music and stimulants it can be very easy to have things stolen.
-If you are absolutely against fanny packs, using a cross-body bag is a great alternative as you can still keep your eyes on it while enjoying the festival.
+Put your ego aside and accept that despite being less than trendy, fanny packs are easy and convenient.
+Plus, there’s no potential for anything in the pack being stolen.
+Purses can break or snag on people and when you’re preoccupied with the music and stimulants, it can be very easy to have things stolen.
+If you are absolutely against fanny packs, cross-body bags are a great alternative as you can still keep your eyes on it while enjoying the festival.

 Kind Bars/Trail Mix

 Most likely you will forget to eat throughout the day and when you’re in the midst of a mosh pit it’s basically impossible to escape for food.
 Lines for food at festivals tend to be super long anyway and you don’t want to waste time waiting in line.